tohru-murakami/Yukari_Code_2/Yukari Data Manager/Yukari_Preference_Survey.md

 Anatomy dissection can be time-consuming and may extend beyond the scheduled time, sometimes lasting until 8 PM when the dissection room closes.
 How late are you willing to work on dissection?

-- 5 = I am willing to do dissection until late
+- 5 = I am willing to do dissection until late (Past 8PM)
-- 4 = I am willing to do dissection until somewhat late
+- 4 = I am willing to do dissection until somewhat late (+1.5h)
-- 3 = Neither late nor early
+- 3 = Neither late nor early (+30min)
-- 2 = I am willing to finish dissection as scheduled
+- 2 = I am willing to finish dissection as scheduled (-45min)
-- 1 = I am willing to finish dissection early before scheduled time
+- 1 = I am willing to finish dissection early before scheduled time (-1.5h)

 ## How do you evaluate your preference for each classmate?